TD99/tclauncher-2024/README.md

 ## Installation
 To install TCLauncher, follow these steps:

-- Download the latest version of TCLauncher from our [Website](https://tcraft.link/tclauncher) or from [Releases](https://github.com/TD99/T-Craft-Game-Launcher/releases/latest).
+- Download the latest version of TCLauncher from our [Website](https://tcraft.link/tclauncher).
 - Run the installer and follow the on-screen instructions.
 - Once the installation is complete, launch TCLauncher and start exploring!